 Those who claim childbirth is a “beautiful experience” must be speaking of the birth itself.
 Everything leading to the miracle moment when the baby appears is awful.
 The mother is in agony, and the father feels useless and guilty for having caused so much pain.
 I broke down when Junior’s head finally emerged, and the doctor turned him around to face us.
 And I was still sobbing when it was my turn to cradle our newborn son.

-Of course, we didn’t name our son “Junior”.
-Soon after his birth, my wife asked if we could call him Jaiden, one of the three names we’d shortlisted.
-I told her I didn’t care.
-I was still an emotional wreck, relieved they were both safe and well, and desperate for a coffee.
-(Tip for blokes: don’t mention this to your partner/wife after she’s spent a night in labour!)
+Of course, we didn't name our son "Junior".
+Soon after his birth, my wife asked if we could call him Jaiden, one of the three names we'd shortlisted.
+I told her I didn't care.
+I was still an emotional wreck, relieved they were both safe and well and desperate for a coffee.
+(Tip for blokes: don't mention this to your partner/wife after she's spent a night in labour!)

 Early Years Dad

-After Jaiden’s first birthday, my wife returned to work, and I assumed the promised house-dad role.
-I juggled my parttime consultancy work with entertaining a toddler, feeds and nappy changes, morning and afternoon naps, playground visits, and swimming lessons.
+After Jaiden's first birthday, my wife returned to work, and I assumed the promised house-dad role.
+I juggled my part-time consultancy work with entertaining a toddler, feeds and nappy changes, morning and afternoon naps, playground visits, and swimming lessons.

 Jaiden did attend childcare three days a week, which gave him valuable preschool learning and social interaction with other children.
 It also gave me valuable (billable!) interaction with adults in an office environment.
-But unlike other professionals at the office, I was a nine-to-fiver, because I had to drop-off and collect Jaiden from childcare and cook dinner at home.
+But unlike other professionals at the office, I was a nine-to-fiver because I had to drop off and collect Jaiden from childcare and cook dinner at home.

 Middle Years Dad

 My P&C and classroom involvement lessened over time.
 But I still liked walking Jaiden to and from school and attending assemblies and cultural and sports events.
-And I enjoyed helping him with his homework, especially practising for Spelling Bees while I cooked dinner.
+And I enjoyed helping him with his homework, especially practising for Spelling Bees while cooking dinner.
 (Spaghetti.
 S, P, A, G, H, E, T, T, I. Well, done, son!)

 It wasn't all school and homework during these years.
 We did fun stuff at home and played games like hide-and-seek in the local park.
-There were weekends and holidays, packed full of sport and adventures.
+There were weekends and holidays packed full of sport and adventures.
 And in winter, we liked to cheer our favourite Aussie Rules football team, the Sydney Swans, onwards to victory and have kick-to-kick on the oval after the final siren.

-I may have found my feet in Jaiden's early years, but in the middle years of his childhood, I was off and running and absolutely loving being a dad!
+I may have found my feet in Jaiden's early years, but in the middle years of his childhood, I was off and running and loving being a dad!

 Teenage Years Dad

 I know the teenage pushback wasn't immediate and happened over time.
-But looking back, it seemed like one moment Jaiden enjoyed kick-to-kick with dad and the next he preferred playing games on his computer.
+But looking back, it seemed like Jaiden enjoyed kick-to-kick with dad one moment.
+And the next, he preferred playing games on his computer.

-But I placed hope in the bond I'd built with Jaiden during his early and middle years and read a selection of good books like He'll Be OK by Celia Lashlie (Amazon Books link).
+But I placed hope in the bond I'd built with Jaiden during his early and middle years and read a selection of good books like He'll Be OK by Celia Lashlie (Amazon affiliate link).
 And I recalled my teenage years and was determined he wouldn't end up as troubled and isolated as I had been.